A good goalkeeper can mean the difference between success and failure for a team. Here is a look at 10 of the best goalkeepers in the world.

 3. Victor Valdes (Spain & Barcelona)

 There is a case for arguing that if the Barcelona custodian was any other nationality, he would be his country’s number one.
 But Valdes has had the misfortune of being in his prime at the same time as Iker Casillas, who has held the Spain jersey for over a decade.
-Valdes is Barca’s most successful goalkeeper, having won five La Liga titles and three Champions Leagues with the club.
+Valdes is Barca’s most successful goalkeeper, having won six La Liga titles and three Champions Leagues with the club.
 The former Tenerife youth player is terrific in one-on-one situations.
 He only earned his first cap for the national team in 2010.

 4. Petr Cech (Czech Republic & Chelsea)